LEGACY 2025

 “A LEGACY YEAR”

 This being our fourth year at Legacy, we used it as an opportunity to re-define what each of us leaving a legacy needs to look like.
-Keep scrolling to see the different ways we did that.
+Keep scrolling to see the different ways we explored this idea.

 WHAT LEGACY ARE YOU LEAVING?
 Your legacy is shaped by whatever sits on the throne of your heart.